Mesa Elementary PTO in Boulder, Colorado

 Meet our Paraprofessionals

-This is my 15th year at Mesa.
+Nancy Casey This is my 18th year at Mesa.
+Two of my four children are former Mesa Mustangs!
 I am a literacy paraeducator, working with kindergarten through third grade students.
 I have small reading groups each day.
-Classes are tailored to the student's needs.
+Classes are tailored to the students' needs.
 We target skills such as phonemic awareness, vocabulary, fluency, word work, and comprehension.
 I also support the classroom teachers with written projects.
 Throughout the year, I do reading assessments for these grades as well.

-I have been working at Mesa for 4 years.
-I provide literacy and math support to third, fourth, and fifth grades.
-I work with small groups and individual students on a variety of reading, writing, and math topics.
-My support in the classroom allows teachers to break the class into small groups, personalize lessons, and give extra attention to students who need it.
-In addition to working at Mesa, I am a research professor in the psychology department at the University of Denver.
+Clare StockerClare has been working at Mesa for seven years.
+She provides literacy and math support to third, fourth, and fifth grades.
+Clare works with small groups and individual students on a variety of reading, writing, and math topics.
+Her support in the classroom allows teachers to break the class into small groups, personalize lessons, and give extra attention to students who need it.
+In addition to working at Mesa, Clare is a research professor in the psychology department at the University of Denver.

 Mesa Thrives FAQs